Children Under 16

 - Certified copy of the judicial declaration of incompetence of the parent that cannot appear in person

-- Certificate copy of the death certificate of the parent that cannot appear in person
+- Certified copy of the death certificate of the parent that cannot appear in person

 One parent unable to appear